-I'd been exploring alternate ways to color code (to see things beyond syntax; again, more on this later) when my kid asked, "could you do this for words to help people read difficult things?" so I said sure, let's try it.
+I'd been exploring alternate ways to color code (more on this later) when my kid asked, "could you do this for words to help people read difficult things?" so I said sure, let's try it.
 RainbowEdit is the end result.

 It's a web-based text editor that lets you color groups of words.

 - Click on edit text

 - Paste or write in some paragraphs of text

 - Click on edit color to switch to color mode